|

 between the ankles and head the more comfortable

-people will be (favoring warm below to cool
+people will be (favouring warm below to cool

 above)...See our pages on skin and